SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

 - Check requirements and latest supported versions
 - Get the tools we need to "make" ReVanced yourself
 - Guide you step-by-step on how to select the right "features"
-- Provide solution on what to do when it does not work
+- Provide solutions on what to do when it does not work

 !!!
 Remember
 There is **NO** way to _download_ ReVanced.
 To prevent the distribution of copyrighted materials, you need to "make" ReVanced yourself.